Bhau Daji: Medical career

-In 1851, he started practising medicine in Mumbai and became very successful.
-He studied the Sanskrit literature of medicine.
-He also tested the value of drugs to which the ancient Hindus had ascribed marvellous powers, among other pathological subjects of historical interest investigating that of leprosy.
 Daji was one of the main witnesses for the defense in the Mahraj Libel Case.
 He along with Dhiraj Dalpatram treated the Maharaja for syphilis.

 Educationist

-Being an ardent promoter of education, he was appointed a member of the board of education in Mumbai.
-He was one of the original fellows of the University of Bombay.
+Being an ardent promoter of education, he was appointed a member of the Board of Education in Mumbai, serving from 1852 to 1856.
+He was also appointed Vice-President of the Grant Medical College.
+He was one of the original fellows of the University of Bombay and played an active part in its establishment in 1857.
 He was the first president of native origin, of the Students' Literary and Scientific Society.
 He was the champion of the cause of female education.
 A girls' school was founded in his name, for which an endowment was provided by his friends and admirers.
 He started 'Dnyan Prasarak Sabha' at Elphinstone College.
 He was trustee of Elphinstone Fund.